Sameer6305/semantica/docs/cookbook.md

 -   :material-hand-wave: **Welcome to Semantica**
     ---
-    An interactive introduction to the framework's core philosophy.
+    An interactive introduction to the framework's core philosophy and all modules including ingestion, parsing, extraction, knowledge graphs, embeddings, and more.

-    **Topics**: Framework Overview, Architecture
+    **Topics**: Framework Overview, Architecture, All Modules

     **Difficulty**: Beginner